 Audubon’s work, both nationally and in Texas, is known to be focused on protecting birds and the places they need to survive.
 In order to meet these goals, we approach our work from five angles; Climate Change, Water, Coasts, Working Lands, and Bird-friendly Communities.
 In the 2021-2022 school year, and each year of ACL going forward, we will tackle the science, conservation, and the broad career options within these strategies.

 Both in-person and virtual programs will help students develop leadership and communication expertise, to help them to become the very best leaders in their academic and professional careers they can be once they graduate from High School.

 Audubon Texas is offering the program in Dallas, Houston, and San Antonio.
 Austin's program will be lead by our partners at Travis Audubon Society.
 Program costs and materials are 100% subsidized by Audubon's generous donors and grants.
-In return, participants are expected to bring sturdy shoes, come appropriately dressed, and bring a positive, enthusiastic attitude to each experience, especially the intensive camp portion .
+In return, participants are expected to come prepared to each virtual or in-person session and bring a positive, enthusiastic attitude to each experience, especially the intensive camp portion.